steeleb/ROSS_RS_mini_tools/README.md

 # ROSS_RS_mini_tools

 Useful remote sensing tools created by the ROSSyndicate.
 All subdirectories are under development unless otherwise stated.

-Suggested cloning method is available in the file `CloningWorkflows.Rmd` in the 'helps' subdirectory.
+Suggested cloning method is available in the file `CloningWorkflows.md` in the 'helps' subdirectory.
+Common issues encountered with gcloud and the python ee module are found in the `CommonIssues.md` file in the same subdirectory.

 This repository is covered by the MIT use license.
 We request that all downstream uses of this work be available to the public when possible.